Phone: (360) 407-6058

 On November 16, 2012 Ecology Director Ted Sturdevant signed a new water management rule for the Dungeness watershed that secures water supplies for current and future uses in the Sequim area for the benefit of people, community development, agriculture and fish.
 The rule went into effect January 02, 2013.

-By request Ecology is posting a copy of the Olympic Resource Protection Council petition to amend WAC 173-518 on January 21, 2014.
 The law governing petitions for rule making is RCW 34.05.330.
 This law states that the agency must, within 60 days, either:

 The deadline to issue a written response is Saturday, March 22, 2014.